usefulsensors/person_sensor_circuit_python/README.md

-There's a [detailed developer guide](https://usfl.ink/ps_dev) available, but this project has sample code that shows you specifically how to get the sensor up and running with a Raspberry Pi Pico using CircuitPython.

-It should also work on other boards using CircuitPython, but you'll have to update the pin numbers and I2C initialization code to match their configurations.
+There's a [detailed developer guide](https://usfl.ink/ps_dev) available, but this project has sample code that shows you specifically how to get the sensor up and running using CircuitPython.
+It has been tested with Raspberry Pi Pico and Wio Terminal boards, but should hopefully work on other CircuitPython-compatible platforms.
+If it isn't working on a board that isn't listed, it's likely to be a problem with either the pin numbers assigned to the I2C interface, or some other I2C initialization issue.

 ## Setting up Circuit Python

 You should read the [official guide to setting up CircuitPython on a Pico](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython) for the latest information, but here is a summary:

- - Download CircuitPython for the Pico from circuitpython.org: https://circuitpython.org/board/raspberry_pi_pico/.
+ - Download CircuitPython for the for your board from circuitpython.org.
+For example the Pico version is available at https://circuitpython.org/board/raspberry_pi_pico/.
  This project has been tested using the `8.0.0-beta.2` version.
  - Hold down the `bootsel` button on the Pico and plug it into a USB port.
  - Drag the CircuitPython uf2 file onto the `RPI-RP2` drive that appears.